 Instructions – How to submit a nomination

-Send your completed nomination as 1 email on or before the deadline date by 11:59 pm (local time) to email@example.com.
+Send your completed nomination form, required documents and support material as 1 email on or before the deadline date by 11:59 pm (local time) to email@example.com.
 The total maximum file size including attachments is 25 MB.
-If you do not receive a confirmation email within 48 hours, please contact us.
+If you do not receive a confirmation email within 3 business days, please contact us.

 Program Officer, Prizes